 6. It's possible to stare into the abyss.

-The new Event Horizon Telescope — powered by nine of the world’s highest-resolution telescopes — recently took first-time photos of the event horizons surrounding two black holes.
+The new Event Horizon Telescope — powered by nine of the world's highest-resolution telescopes — recently took first-time photos of the event horizons surrounding two black holes.
 One is our own Sgr A* and the other is a supermassive black hole at the center of the galaxy Messier 87, 53 million light-years away.
-It may be 2018 before the images are fully developed, but the photo session should either confirm or refute predictions about what black holes look like and the mind-warping laws of physics that drive them.
+The image of the latter, now dubbed Powehi, astonished astronomers in April 2019, but the photo session also raised new interest in ongoing questions about what black holes look like and the mind-warping laws of physics that drive them.

 7. Yet another black-hole head-scratcher…